gssapi/krb5-downstream/doc/admin/enctypes.rst

 its **permitted_enctypes** list, the list of long-term keys for the most recent kvno of the service, and the client's requested list of enctypes.
-Starting in krb5-1.21, all services are assumed to support aes256-cts-hmac-sha1-96; also, des3-cbc-sha1 and arcfour-hmac session keys will not be issued by default.
+Starting in krb5-1.21, all services are assumed to support aes256-cts-hmac-sha1-96; also, arcfour-hmac session keys will not be issued by default.

 Starting in krb5-1.11, it is possible to set a string attribute on a service principal to control what session key enctypes the KDC may